This Life of Yours is 100% Your Responsibility

 As grown-ups, it’s up to us to choose the right path to our sense of emotional security and financial stability.
 Although it is normal to feel a little sense of insecurity when you first move out on your own in the world, you still hold a responsibility not to be your own worst enemy.
-Just remember life doesn’t owe you anything, so don’t expect what you want and need to show up at your door, To get what you want out of life you must take full charge of your life and work hard for your success and always remember that no one is coming to save you, your life is one hundred percent your responsibility.
+Just remember life doesn’t owe you anything, so don’t expect what you want and need to show up at your door.
+To get what you want out of life you must take full charge of your life and work hard for your success and always remember that no one is coming to save you, your life is one hundred percent your responsibility.

 I learn that all my problems are merely a process that I have to deal with and I must admit there were times when I was the only one standing in the way of my dreams, goals, and success.
 It wasn't easy for me to accept, but I was the main reason for my unhappiness, the problem why I was stuck in a rut.
 However, I am proud of myself for how much I was able to change my life for the best the last year because whether we realize it or not nobody's coming to save us.
 Our life is one hundred percent our responsibility.

 Now that I'm on the right track no one will be coming into my life to jeopardize my chances of success — I will make sure of it.
 When you leave the saving of yourself to others, it’s like procrastination to the brink of disaster.
 Also, it's like you are stuck in a place without water with the possibility of dying of dehydration unless someone comes along and offers you a glass of water.

-Furthermore, as soon as you understand you've got to save yourself, you will start to feel a greater sense of control in your life.
+Furthermore, as soon as you understand you need to save yourself, you will start to feel a greater sense of control in your life.
 What you do with your life now and what you have done previously is entirely up to you.
 We can decide to live the life we want, no matter how hard it gets.
-You must be determined to keep going even when everything inside is telling you to give up but quitting will never get you anywhere.
+You must be determined to keep going even when everything inside is telling you to give up, but quitting will never get you anywhere.